fimbulwint/carAds/README.md

 The app contains a suite of basic acceptance tests.
 I didn't have time to add unit tests unfortunately.

 While I worked on the task, I was both running `sbt test` from command line and executing the suite from my IDE (Eclipse using `sbteclipse` plugin) But at some point
-`sbt test` started failing from some issue related to Guice that I couldn't solve.
+`sbt test` started failing due to some issue related to Guice that I couldn't solve.
 If you run into the same problem (Guice exceptions from command line tests), please run the tests from the IDE instead.

 ### Running the code